ess-dmsc/forward-epics-to-kafka/README.md

 - One EPICS PV can be forwarded through [multiple](#forwarding-a-pv-through-multiple-converters) converters
 - Conversion to FlatBuffers is distributed over threads
+- The same converter instance can be [shared](#share-converter-instance-between-channels) between different channels

 ## Installation